KaasJ/website/content/blog/2023-02-24-nullish-coalescing-operator.md

 ---
-title: Nullish Coalescing Operator ??
+title: "TIL: Nullish Coalescing Operator ??"
 date: 2023-02-24T14:58:40.367Z
-description: Nullish Coalescing Operator ??
+description: "TIL: Nullish Coalescing Operator ??"
 ---
 A﻿lternative to logical OR operator.
 It return the right hand value only if the left hand value is either NULL or undefined.